Brown discharge during pregnancy: should I be worried?

 About the expert

-This article contains expert advice from registered midwife and co-founder of My Expert Midwife, Lesley Gilchrist.
+Lesley Gilchrist is a registered midwife and co-founder of My Expert Midwife.
 With extensive experience as a labour ward co-ordinator and as a community midwife, Lesley brings her expertise in pregnancy, postnatal, birth and the birth process to Mother&Baby to keep you informed and empowered.

 How we write our articles and reviews